TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   `p` parameter in our call to `prop.test()`.

 Now we will look at how to use the same `prop.test()` function to compare group proportions between two populations.
-The underlying chi-square test assumes that each sample is randomly drawn from its respective population.
+This is different than the case in which we compare a single population to a hypothetical value because a hypothetical value can be specified precisely, while population means are only approximately estimated by sample means.
+This extra uncertainty is reflected in wider intervals and higher p-values.
+As usual, we assume that each sample is randomly drawn from its respective population.
 This ensures that each observation is independently distributed from other observations in either sample.
-This means that prior observation have no effect on the value of subsequent observations.
-P-values and confidence intervals are calculated using the normal distribution (in practice, R uses the chi-square distribution with one degree of freedom, which is equivalent), which is justified by invoking the CLT.
-For proportions, we usually want a count of at least 5 in each group in order to invoke the CLT without provoking complaints from manuscript reviewers.
+The values of prior observations have no effect on the value of subsequent observations.
+  In most textbooks, you will see that the p-values and confidence intervals for the 'z-test of proportion' is base on the standard normal distribution N(0, 1), but for two-sided tests, R uses the chi-square distribution with one degree of freedom, which is equivalent.
+In any case, the use of either parametric distribution to describe uncertainty is justified by invoking the CLT.
+As mentioned in the one-sample case, for proportions, we usually want a count of at least 5 in each group in order to invoke the CLT with confidence.

-The null hypothesis in this case is that the group proportions in first population being sampled are the same as the group proportions in the second population.
+The p-value returned is for the null hypothesis that the group proportions in the first population being sampled are the same as the group proportions in the second population.
 The confidence intervals returned by the R `prop.test()` is a confidence interval on the difference in the proportions in the two populations.